-Nurses, midwives and healthcare assistants (HCAs) who belong to the New Zealand Nurses Organisation (NZNO) union are planning to strike on Tuesday 3 December, from 11am to 7pm.
+Strike action by nurses, healthcare assistants (HCAs) and midwives who belong to the New Zealand Nurses Organisation (NZNO) union is now complete.

-Our nurses, midwives and healthcare assistants (HCAs) are a highly valued part of our workforce and are committed to caring for our patients.
+Our nurses, healthcare assistants (HCAs) and midwives are a highly valued part of our workforce and are committed to caring for our patients.
 We respect their right to take industrial action and know the decision to strike is a very difficult one.

 FAQs

-Which services will continue to operate during the strike?
+Which services will continue to operate during the strikes?

 We will continue to provide all our emergency services.
 If you have a medical emergency, or sudden decline of your health, do not delay seeking help.
 Call 111 or go to your nearest emergency department immediately.

-If you have an appointment booked for Tuesday 3 December and you do not hear from us directly to have it rescheduled, please come to your appointment as normal.
+If you have an appointment booked during the strike action and you do not hear from us directly to have it rescheduled, please come to your appointment as normal.

-Which services will be reduced during the strike?
+Which services will be reduced during the strikes?

 If we have not contacted you directly to reschedule your appointment, please come to your appointment as normal.